Lwa: Etymology

-Modern linguists trace the etymology of lwa to a family of Yoruba language words which include olúwa (god) and babalawo (diviner or priest).
+Many modern linguists trace the etymology of lwa to a family of Yoruba language words which include olúwa (god) and babalawo (diviner or priest).

 The term lwa is phonetically identical to both a French term for law, loi, and a Haitian Creole term for law, lwa.
 The early 20th-century writer Jean Price-Mars pondered if the term lwa, used in reference to Vodou spirits, emerged from their popular identification with the laws of the Roman Catholic Church.
 In the early 21st century, the historian Kate Ramsey agreed that the phonetic similarity between the terms for the law and the Vodou spirits may not be "mere linguistic coincidence" but could reflect the complex interactions of African and French colonial cultures in Haiti.

+Additionally, lowa has roots in Bakongo religion, from which some aspects of Haitian Vodou were derived.
+In some regional dialects of the Bakongo people, lowa meant "sun."
+In this context, Mbumba Lowa was an alternative name for Nzambi Ampungu, the Supreme solar god.
+The term lowa and the sun were used to convey the idea of spiritual and intellectual light, and mbumba, derived from the verb bûmba, meant "to shape."
+Thus, Nzambi Ampungu was seen as the shaper, Great Spirit, and creator of all life and light.
+After the introduction of Catholicism by Portuguese colonizers, these aspects of Mbumba Lowa merged with the concept of Jesus, and Mbumba Lowa became "the Son of God."
+Some lwa, such as Simbi Dlo (named after the Central African simbi water spirit), have been directly linked to Bakongo religion and the Kikongo language.
+Both the lowa and simbi ancestral spirits acted as intermediaries of the waters between the Bakongo people in the physical world and the spiritual world of the ancestors.

 Several spelling for lwa have been used.
 Early 20th-century writers on Haitian religion, such as Price-Mars, usually spelled the term loi.
 During that century, writers like the American anthropologist Melville Herskovits favored the spelling loa, although in 2008 the historian Jeffrey E. Anderson wrote that the spelling loa was typically found in older works on the topic, having fallen out of favor with scholarly writers.
 The spelling lwa has been favored by more recent scholarly writers including Anderson, Ramsey, the anthropologist Karen McCarthy Brown, the scholar of religious studies Leslie Desmangles, and the Hispanic studies scholars Margarite Fernández Olmos and Lizabeth Paravisini-Gebert.